rickoff/Rickoff/README.md

 **Menu**

-- the lord of the menu that executes the commands with buttons thanks to the menuhelper 0.7.0
+- the lord of the menu that executes the commands with buttons thanks to the menuhelper and inventoryHelper 0.7.0

 **Spectate**